by Steven Doyle

 Start Breakfast Burrito

-For those in Dallas, we have a restaurant on Greenville Avenue that makes their fast food much healthier in most respects.
-Start is located at 4814 Greenville, and offers alternatives to fast food, all made from scratch in house.
+For those in Dallas, we have a restaurant which makes their fast food much healthier in most respects.
+Start has two locations, Greenville Ave and Lemmon in Dallas, and offers alternatives to fast food, all made from scratch in-house.
 They do really well with buying local and using hormone and guilt free meats, but not much better on the sodium front.
-This can make a difference for some. lets look at a few options at Start that are truly delicious.
+This can make a difference for some.
+Let’s look at a few options at Start that are truly delicious.

 The very plump and happy breakfast burrito, which happens to be fantastic, has Organic Cage-Free Eggs and Applewood Smoked Bacon, Cheddar and Salsa in a Whole Wheat Tortilla.
 You may sub out the bacon for a turkey version and save on the calories.
 For that matter you could easily leave off the cheese.
 But as it stands look for 640 calories, 35 grams of fat and 1,190 mg of sodium.